 What's it like to walk to the river in North Minneapolis?

 What's it like to walk to the river along Dowling Avenue North in Minneapolis?
-Harsh, inspiring and beautiful are all words that were used when we joined neighbors in lacing up our walking shoes and heading to the river on two warm September evenings.
+Harsh, inspiring and beautiful are all words that were used when we joined neighbors in lacing up our walking shoes and heading to the river on two warm evenings in September 2017.

-With great change on the horizon for where Dowling meets the Mississippi (new riverfront parkland!), we walked and talked and imagined the possibilities.
+With great change on the horizon for where Dowling meets the Mississippi at Upper Harbor Terminal (including new riverfront parkland!), we walked and talked and imagined the possibilities.
 We'd hoped that bringing people to these spaces would spark interest in advocating for improved public access to the riverfront and we were not disappointed.
 We hope you'll join us too!

 After filling up on local pizza, we hit the concrete heading east toward the Mississippi River.
 Our destination: the former Minneapolis port, a.k.a.
 Upper Harbor Terminal, slated to be transformed into parkland and private development.
 While the Northside neighborhoods extend east all the way to the river, it feels like they end four blocks west of it at the I-94 interchange — our first stop.

 A group of walkers at North 6th Street and Dowling Avenue North — what feels like the eastern edge of the Northside neighborhoods.
 Can you see the river in the background of this picture?
 It's only four blocks away!

 As we paused, neighbors passionately described the area: fast traffic, too busy, huge vehicles, backed up traffic, cars in the bike lane, bike lane isn't safe to use, crosswalk isn't marked, sidewalk is broken.
 All in all, fellow walkers agreed it is a very inhospitable environment for walking or biking.